macbeth/comfyui-truenas/README.md

 None

 ## Troubleshooting
-If you delete and recreate the container you mai need to delete the custom node folders and reinstall them.
+If you delete and recreate the container you may need to delete the custom node folders and reinstall them.

+If you download an update you may need to recreate the container.

 ## References